I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 Alaska, Arizona, Arkansas, California, Colorado, Hawai'i, Idaho, Kentucky, Louisiana, Maine, Michigan, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wyoming

-Other Countries That Allow Holographic Wills
+Other Countries That Allow Holographic Wills as of 2021

 Australia, Austria, Bangladesh, Canada, Estonia, Germany, France, Italy, Latvia, Mexico, New Zealand, Philippines, South Africa, Spain, Switzerland, United Kingdom